tamus-cyber/tamus-control-standards/docs/index.md

 The Texas A&M University System Office of Cybersecurity will review control standards each even-numbered year, following the Texas Department of Information Resources’ publishing of new statewide security control standards.

-Prior to publishing new or revised standards, the Office of Cybersecurity will solicit comments on new control standards from Chief Information Officers and (Chief) Information Security Officers at system members.
+Prior to publishing new or revised standards, the System Office of Cybersecurity will solicit comments on new control standards from Chief Information Officers and (Chief) Information Security Officers at system members.

 # Control Catalog